Pancakes with Parma ham and asparagus

-Asparagus and parma ham is a great combination - only bettered with an additional dollop of homemade hollandaise sauce.
+This savoury pancake recipe is a really special brunch, lunch or dinner.
+Asparagus and Parma ham is a great combination - only bettered with an additional dollop of homemade hollandaise sauce.

 For the pancake batter, place the eggs into a mixing bowl and whisk in the flour.
 Add the salt and half of the milk.
 Finally, whisk in the butter and remaining milk to achieve a thin, pouring cream consistency.
 Chill in the fridge for 30 minutes.